My home in Karachi had a cricket ground next to it.

 2. Count the people available: x (say)

 3. Glass of water: One.
 It doesn’t matter if it is half empty or half full.
-We’ll fill it up to the brink in a bit.

 4. Curry bowl: One and empty